10yard/dkafe/readme.md

 The frontend can be configured to launch other emulators and roms.

-> There will be folks who want to have 10,000 games on their arcade machines.
-This frontend is not for them.
-It was made for simplicity and to showcase a small selection of games and encourage them to be played.

 ### This project includes:
  - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.